djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 memory.

-For a few hundred or a few thousand observations, this may be manageable.
+For a few hundred to a few thousand observations, this may be manageable.

 For very large spatial datasets, dense kriging can become expensive.